jalcazo/fallout4_resurrected/README.md

 My personal mod selection for Fallout 4.
 Requires all DLCs and ideally a Steam up-to-date fresh installation.
 I do not claim any copyright or ownership or involvement with any of these images, mods, or assets.

 # Warnings / Remembers
   - If the protagonist's voice is silent be sure to go to Steam, properties of the game and change the language to "English"! (found 5/11/23).
+Happened to me because Steam detected my language as Spanish and didn't care to install the English language files.
   - To avoid intro: open steamapps\common\Fallout 4\Data\Video\ and delete or rename the file “GameIntro_V3_B.bk2”
   - To turn on/off pip-boy flashlight: HOLD TAB!
   - Remove Piper's Hat: console ("ñ" key in spanish keyboard, the key left to 1 in english keyboard)